hmcts/finrem-ccd-definitions/README.md

 4) `yarn test:nightly-functional` will create both API, UI screen tests and verifies data in tabs (runs on nightly pipeline on AAT).
 5) To create cases on demo, point CCD_DATA_API_URL to ccd demo API url and RUNNING_ENV=demo, run the scenario tests.

+### Running additional tests in the Jenkins PR Pipeline
+1. Add one or more appropriate labels to your PR in GitHub.
+Valid labels are:

+- ```enable_full_functional_tests```

+2. Trigger a build of your PR in Jenkins.

 ## ccd-definition-processor

 This repo makes use of https://github.com/hmcts/ccd-definition-processor to generate the excel file.
 You may have to update this repo if, for example, you need to add a column to the definitions spreadsheet.